Angular 10 TypeScript Version

-Angular is based on TypeScript instead of plain JavaScript.
-TS provides types and OOP constructs on top of JS but it doesn't run in the browser instead gets compiled in the developer's machine to JS before it can be shipped to production and executed in a web browser.
+Angular is built on TypeScript rather than plain JavaScript.
+On top of JavaScript, TS offers types and OOP features, but it does not run in the browser; instead, it is compiled on the developer's system to JS before being pushed to production and executed in a web browser.

-file which contains various settings to configure the compiler but thanks to Angular CLI, you can scaffold a new project with TS pre-configured and start writing your code without dealing with any complexities related to the front-end development tooling.
+TypeScript demands some configuration files, such as the tsconfig.json file, which includes multiple settings to configure the compiler, but with Angular CLI, you can scaffold a new project with TS pre-configured and begin writing code without dealing with any challenges associated to front-end development tooling.

-Each new version of TypeScript comes packed with many new features that you can use to simply your coding and development journey.
+Each new version of TypeScript includes a slew of new features to help you simplify your programming and development process.

 What's TypeScript?